kineticstoolkit/kineticstoolkit_doc/html/_sources/player_vectors.md

 p._to_animation()
 ```

-The force is not shown yet, because the Player does not know how to represent the vector "ShoulderForce".
+The force is not shown yet because the Player does not know how to represent the vector "ShoulderForce".
 This is configured by the Player's `vectors` property, which is a dict where:
 - The key is the name of the force.
 Here, "ShoulderForce".
 - The value is a dict with:
-    - "Origin": The name of the point the vector origins from.
+    - "Origin": The name of the point the vector originates from.
 Here, "r should", as read from the C3D file.
     - "Scale": Optional, the scale of the vector in meters per vector unit.
-It is 1 by default, but here we will set 0.001, which means in this case that the line will be one millimeter per newton.
+It is 1 by default, but here we will set 0.001, which means in this case that the line will be one millimetre per newton.
-    - "Color": Optional, an RGB color tuple.
+    - "Color": Optional, an RGB colour tuple.

 To show the shoulder force: